FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 7. Toxicology, Safety & Exposure Considerations

-Cyclotene is considered safe for use in food and fragrances at typical exposure levels.
-For oral exposure, it has a high margin of safety with no adverse effects reported at typical use levels.
-Dermal exposure in fragrances is generally non-irritating, though IFRA guidelines should be consulted for specific product types.
+Cyclotene is considered safe for use in food and fragrance applications when used within recommended levels.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at typical usage levels.
+Dermal exposure in fragrance applications shows low potential for irritation or sensitization, aligning with IFRA guidelines.
 Inhalation exposure is minimal due to its moderate volatility, with no significant occupational hazards identified.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature